thomaseleff/Bar-Assistant-Automation/community/high-west-saloon/README.md

 Instructions:

-Chartreuse and absinthe whipped cream (hand shaken) brandied cherries garnish heat a goblet glass with hot water.
+Chartreuse and absinthe whipped cream (hand shaken)
+Brandied cherries garnish
+Heat a goblet glass with hot water.
 Discard hot water and add all ingredients except whipped cream.
 Hand shake whipped cream (see preparation below) and pour over the top on the cocktail.
 Garnish with 2 brandied cherries.
 High west whipped cream:
 3 oz whipping cream
 0.25 oz green chartreuse
-bar spoon st. george absinthe
+Bar spoon st. george absinthe
 0.25 oz simple syrup
-add all ingredients into a cocktail shaker with no ice.
+Add all ingredients into a cocktail shaker with no ice.
 Shake vigorously.

 ---